 Through your tax returns

-Alternatively, you can request a transcript of your previous tax forms from the IRS.
-The IRS provides detailed instructions about obtaining your tax returns/tax forms.
+Alternatively, you can request a wage and income transcript of your previous tax forms from the IRS.
+The Internal Revenue Service provides detailed instructions about obtaining your tax returns/tax forms, including how to request a tax account transcript.

 By contacting your previous employers

-How to get your employment history by checking your credit report?
+How do you get your employment history by checking your credit report?

-You can get your work history through credit reports by using a reputable site to access your credit report.
-After viewing your credit report, you can contact the credit report agency where you notice discrepancies.
+After viewing your credit report, you can contact the credit report agency where you notice discrepancies, or directly contact the Social Security Administration for detailed records involving Social Security benefits.
 Examples of credit report agencies include but are not limited to; Experian, Equifax, and TransUnion.
 Interestingly, the Credit Report website is the only option the Federal Trade Commission authorizes.

 Final Thought

-Gettig, your employment history in the United States works with your previous documentation.
-You should ensure that your information across all platforms, including your Linkedin profile, is in harmony.
+Your employment history in the United States works with your previous documentation.
+You should ensure that your information across all platforms, including your LinkedIn profile, is in harmony, and verify that your local tax information and social security benefits are accurately reflected when conducting background checks.
 You should avoid all inconsistencies with your information and be as honest as possible.
-Hopefully, this article provides practical strategies for obtaining your work history in the United States.
+Hopefully, this article, by mentioning such a request to access detailed records from the Social Security Administration, provides practical strategies for obtaining your work history in the United States.